 We love North Carolina.
 Like really really love it.
 Like talk about one day having a house in North Carolina.
 We love the mountains and rivers and winding roads.
-North Carolina is beautiful any time of year, and the mountain air always feels so refreshing.
+And of course, the waterfalls, like these Highlands, North Carolina waterfalls.

 Dry Falls isn’t so much of a hike as it is a paved walkway (with several sets of stairs) that leads to the mid-section of a huge waterfall.
 And the most fun part of it is YOU CAN WALK BEHIND IT!
 Yes, that’s right, you can take the path right behind the waterfall!
 You will get a little wet, but this feels great on a hot day.

 There is fencing for safety, but I would still keep small kids close to you and hold their hands.

 Dry Falls is a popular attraction in the Highlands, North Carolina area, so be aware that it does tend to get crowded.

 Dry Falls Hike Information